dimitrov-adrian/RcloneTray/README.md

 ## FAQ

-**The application bundle comes with Rclone version XXX, but I want to use version YYY?**
+**The application bundle comes with Rclone version XXX, but I want to use version YYY installed on my system** Go "Preferences" and from "Rclone" tab, uncheck the option "Use bundled Rclone".

-No problem, you need just to uncheck the option "Use bundled Rclone" and then RcloneTray will use the system installed Rclone

 ## Downloads